Reliable Networking and WiFi Setup for Homes and Offices

 Interference, outdated routers, and poor configuration can cause devices to disconnect randomly.
 Network diagnostics help determine the cause.

-A black line-art icon of a game controller with an antenna emitting a wireless signal.
+Black outline of a game controller with a wireless signal icon above it

 Gaming or Streaming Performance Issues